Skip to Content

 A person who had made a formal complaint is entitled to know whether or not their complaint has been upheld.

 If someone discloses to you that they have experienced sexually harmful behaviours, your role is to support them to get information and make informed choices.
-You should follow the procedures outlined above, or contact the Harassment Resolution Team or the Student Life Manager on your campus for guidance and advice.
+You should follow the procedures outlined above, or contact the Harassment Resolution Team or the Student Care team for guidance and advice.

 Reporting to the University and reporting to the Police are two separate processes.
 If you report to the Police you can still report to the University.